Locations:

 You should call your healthcare provider if you experience:

-• New or worsening pain in your neck or back.
+• New or worsening pain in your neck or back

-• Numbness, tingling or weakness in your hands, fingers, feet or toes.
+• Numbness, tingling or weakness in your hands, fingers, feet or toes

-What should I ask my doctor about myelopathy?
+What questions should I ask my healthcare provider?

 You may want to ask your healthcare provider:

-• What is causing compression of my spine?
+• What is compressing my spinal cord?

 • Will I need surgery?